Rasyaa21/todolist-swift/README.md

-to do list swift using core data as a database
+to do list swift using core data as a database.